What We Hide: Production

 The film was announced by Deadline Hollywood in October 2022.
 It was filmed in Hillsborough and Pinellas counties in Florida, United States, between 2022 and 2023 at Seminole High School and Bauder Elementary School.
 Hurricane Ian halted filming for six days.

 Release

-The film at its world premiere under the title Spider & Jessie in February 2025 at the Santa Barbara International Film Festival.
-It was released in select theaters on August 8, 2025, and became available on digital and video on demand on August 29 under the title What We Hide.
+The film had its world premiere debut under the title Spider & Jessie in February 2025 at the Santa Barbara International Film Festival.
+It was released under the title What We Hide in select theaters on August 8, 2025, and became available on digital and video on demand on August 29.

 Reception

 Monica Castillo of RogerEbert.com unfavourably compared What We Hide to the coming-of-age drama film Winter's Bone (2010), saying it "simply does not carry that suspense or tension".
 She wrote that the film "has the feeling of an old after-school special, a melodramatic lesson about a topical issue".